ADHDrian/psi-co-mAFiA/README.md

 The expected outputs of the entire workflow can be found in `${mafia}/example_data/output`.

 ## 5. Generate annotation from reference
-To generate bed files as input to steps 3 and 4, do
+To generate your own bed files as input to steps 3 and 4, do
 ```
 generate_sites \
 --ref_file ${ref} \